eclipse-archived/ceylon-lang.org/blog/2014-07-14-wildcards.md

         void add(T element);
     }

-    interface ListMutator<T>
+    interface MutableList<T>
         satisfies List<T>&ListMutator<T> {}

-`List` is declared to be a covariant type, `ListMutator` a contravariant type, and `ListMutator` an invariant subtype of both.
+`List` is declared to be a covariant type, `ListMutator` a contravariant type, and `MutableList` an invariant subtype of both.

-It might seem that the requirement for multiple interfaces is big disadvantage of declaration-site variance, but it often turns out to be useful to separate mutation from read operations, and:
+It might seem that the requirement for multiple interfaces is a big disadvantage of declaration-site variance, but it often turns out to be useful to separate mutation from read operations, and: